A concise guide to some of the most common vision problems treated at Vision Source Mustang

 Unfortunately, presbyopia is an inevitable part of aging and cannot be prevented by diet, lifestyle or visual habits.
 However, it is treatable with several types of corrective lenses, including progressives, bifocals and trifocals, single-vision reading glasses, multifocal contact lenses and monovision therapy.

 Your eye care provider at Vision Source Mustang will work with you to diagnose your vision problem and suggest the best treatment option for your eyes at our optometric office in Mustang.
-For more information, schedule an appointment with Dr. Jason T. Dobson, and we’ll be in touch with you shortly.
+For more information, schedule an appointment with Dr. Jason Dobson or Dr. Diane Tong, and we’ll be in touch with you shortly.